graded-cs-resources/IB-Computer-Science-Notes/unit1/06_Arrays.md

 5. How would you access the third element ("c") in the previous array?
 6. If you want to change the last element to be "z", how would you do that?
 7. How do you loop through all of the elements in your array of letters and print them all out (using `console.log`)?
-8. Open `ts-node` on your computer.
+8. Open `ts-node` on your computer by typing the command on your command line.
 Then try these things. **Try to do each step WITHOUT referring back to the notes.
 Try 2 or 3 or 4 times if you need to, paying attention to the errors.
 If you still can't do them, look back, but do NOT copy and paste!**
    1. Create a new string array called `students`.
    2. Assign this array to `students`: `["luca","joao","sofia","marina","yash"]`
    3. Write a loop that will go through all of the names and, for each one, use `console.log()` to print "Student name is: *name*".